Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

 Not all days are this nice!

 • Check the forecast: Be sure to check the weather forecast and road conditions before you head out.
-The Oregon Department of Transportation (ODOT) website provides up-to-date information on road closures and conditions.
+The Oregon Department of Transportation (ODOT) Trip Check Website provides up-to-date information on road closures and conditions.

 • Carry chains: Chains or other traction devices are required on some roads in the winter and can be a lifesaver if you encounter treacherous conditions.

-• Be aware of ski traffic: Ski traffic to and from Mt.
+Local tip: Ski traffic to and from Mt.
 Bachelor on Century Drive can be brutally slow on weekends with good conditions.
-We get it!
-Everyone wants to get their turns in.
-Just expect traffic before 10 am and after 3 pm if the sun is out on the weekends, especially after a big storm!
+Expect traffic before 10 am and after 3 pm if the sun is out on the weekends, especially after a big storm!

 Other Things to Do in Bend in the Winter

-If skiing or snowboarding isn’t your thing, don’t worry – there are so many fun things to do during winter in Bend.
-Here are some other things you can do in Bend during the winter months:
+If skiing or snowboarding isn’t your thing, don’t worry!
+There are so many fun things to do during winter in Bend.

-Snowshoeing: Snowshoeing near Bend is a great way to explore the winter wonderland of Central Oregon.
-There are many trails that are perfect for snowshoeing, including the Deschutes River Trail, Virginia Meisner, and the Tumalo Falls Trail.
+Snowshoeing near Bend is a great way to explore the winter wonderland of Central Oregon.

 Ice skating at Seventh Mountain Resort.